fyu/drn/README.md

 ### Training and Testing

 The code is written in Python using [Pytorch](https://github.com/pytorch/pytorch).
 I started with code in [torchvision](https://github.com/pytorch/vision).
+Please check their license as well if copyright is your concern.
 Software dependency:

 * Python 3
 * Pillow